colinzhu/business-rule-engine/README.md

-# CSV Business Rule Engine
+# CSV Business Rules Engine
 A design of business rule engine which handles business rules in CSV

 Business Rule = Condition + Action